twitterusers/twitterusers.github.io/README.md

-All 600+ entries are held in one shared, in-memory directory object, built once from a static JSON file and queried by every card and by the search bar &mdash; there's no per-card duplication of state or fetch logic.
+All 600+ entries are held in one shared, in-memory directory object, built once from a static JSON file and queried by every card and by the search bar, with no per-card duplication of state or fetch logic.

 ## Architecture